ben-jacobson/Remora-STM32F4xx-W5500/README.md

-# Nucleo/blackpill Remora-STM32F4xx-W5500 test branch.
+#  Remora-STM32F4xx-W5500 test branch (for 3d Printer boards).
 ------------------------------------------

 Stepgen, blink and digital io are the only modules supported at the moment.

-Default config that loads on startup is an led blink module on PC13
+Default config that loads on startup is an led blink module on PA8

 Configs are loaded via tftp , refer to the remora documents for this process https://remora-docs.readthedocs.io/en/latest/firmware/ethernet-config.html